clemens-it/owst/README.md

 (with automatic reprogramming of 'at').

 OWS Timer Control works on a time resolution of minutes.
-Therefore time programs might switch off/on up too 59 seconds to late/early.
+Therefore time programs might switch off/on up to 59 seconds to late/early.

 ## Requirements